viswa2/DevOps/aws-fundamentals/README.md

 •	Lowest-cost object storage class ideal for archiving
 •	Able to retrieve objects within 12 hours.
-Amazon S3 Deep Archive supports long-term retention and digital preservation for data that might be accessed once or twice in a year.
+Amazon S3 Deep Archive supports `long-term retention and digital preservation for data that might be accessed once or twice in a year`.
 This storage class is the lowest-cost storage in the AWS Cloud, with data retrieval from 12 to 48 hours.
 All objects from this storage class are replicated and stored across at least three geographically dispersed Availability Zones. particularly those in highly-regulated industries, such as the Financial Services, Healthcare, and Public Sectors — that retain data sets for 7-10 years or longer to meet regulatory compliance requirements.
-Amazon S3 Glacier Deep Archive can also be used for backup and disaster recovery use cases
+Amazon S3 Glacier Deep Archive can also be used for backup and disaster recovery use cases.

 `Amazon S3 Outposts`